MakhtarJ/Story/README.md

 Submitted by: Makhtar Junior Niang

 Story is an app that introduces ...
-[TODO]
+OmniMan

 Time spent: 4 hours spent in total